DavidChekrdzin/SnakeGame/README.md

 The "head" of the snake continually moves forward, unable to stop, growing ever longer.
 It must be steered left, right, up, and down to avoid hitting walls and the body of the snake.
 Keep eating fruit(red balls) to grow and get a higher score!

+Use arrows to move up,down,left or right.
+Press R to restart the game and ESC to exit.

 Run using your preferred Java IDE.

 Instructions to run the application: